notflan/fcmp/README.md

 ### Notes
 * The Makefile uses variables `RELEASE_CFLAGS` and `RELEASE_LDFLAGS` to apply optimisations (and `DEBUG_CFLAGS` + `DEBUG_LDFLAGS` for extra compiler flags with the debug target).
 If needed you can set these yourself to prevent the defaults.
-* The default `RELEASE_CFLAGS` specify `-march=native` which may be undesireable for you.
+* The default `OPT_FLAGS` specify `-march=native` which may be undesireable for you.
 Set the variable or modify the Makefile if you need to remove this.

 ## PGO
 Building with Profile Guided Optimisation is supported with the `pgo` Makefile target.
 It uses the same rules as the `release` target and outputs a binary to `fcmp-pgo`.